 Early in this century the NFL Football Players Association began funding research on concussion in football.
 Results started appearing in medical journals in 2004.
 Concussions cost the players millions every year, and the results of the research they are funding have already begun to show up in improved football helmet designs.
 Perhaps a spillover into designs for other helmets will bring progress in coming years.

-A company called Simbex has developed instrumentation to be worn by football players on their heads under their helmets, coupled with data collection on the sidelines.
-They began monitoring players during games and practices in 2004, and as of 2009 they had collected more than a million data points.
+A company called Simbex developed instrumentation to be worn by football players on their heads under their helmets, coupled with data collection on the sidelines.
+They partnered with football teams, and began monitoring players during games and practices in 2004.
+They have now collected millions of data points.
 Their object is to define the onset of concussion and suggest helmet improvements.
 Their data show that the task is complex and will take more research.

 The awareness of the longer term results of concussion, and particularly of repeated concussions, has grown rapidly in the 21st century.
 The pace of research has acclerated, and interesting results should not be far behind.

 This page was revised on: October 24, 2020.